Introduction

 Background Information

 This document describes the step-by-step procedure on how to regenerate certificates in Cisco Unified Communications Manager (CUCM) release 8.X and newer.
-However, this does not reflect the changes post 12.0 to ITL recovery.
+Reference the Security Guide for your specific release.

 - Download and install RTMT Tool from Call Manager.